eh-am/eh-am.github.io/content/posts/angular-mock-endpoint/index.md

 In the case you are likely to be the only one using the proxy.

-## A quick detour
+### A quick detour

-Obs.: the `--` is necessary to indicate to npm that the arguments following are to be passed down to `ng serve` and are not a npm argument.
+Obs.: the `--` is necessary to indicate to `npm` that the subsequent arguments are to be passed down to `ng serve` and are not `npm` arguments.
-To illustrate that issue, compare the following:
+To illustrate this issue, let's compare two examples.

-Given a package.json with
+Given a `package.json` with:

 ```json
 "scripts": {
   "foo": "echo hi",
 }
 ```

-Running `npm run foo -- --silent`
+Running `npm run foo -- --silent` returns:
-Returns

 ```
 > my-app@0.0.0 foo ~/myapp